L1z1ng3r-sswe/algorithms/README.md

 # LeetCode, IOI, Codeforces Problems

 This repository combines all the problems I have solved.
-Hopefully, this collection will be comprehensive.
+Hopefully, this collection will be comprehensive

 All problems are categorized by topic, and every solution is implemented in C++ or Go.
 Each problem has an accompanying `.md` file that includes: